azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 5. Open **ConciergePlusSentiment.sln** in the `C:\ConciergePlus\MCW-Intelligent-analytics-main\Hands-on lab\lab-files\starter-project` folder with Visual Studio 2019.

+Also, install .Net core in your VM using this link: ` https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-3.1.426-windows-x64-installer `

-6. Sign in to Visual Studio or select create account, if prompted.
+6. Sign in to Visual Studio with PowerBI user that you created earlier.

 7. If presented with the Start with a familiar environment dialog, select Visual C\# from the Development Settings drop down list, and select Start Visual Studio.